Pool-Escrow/pool-mini-app/README.md

     - Run `bunx create-onchain --manifest` from project root
 - Support webhooks and background notifications (optional)
     - Set REDIS_URL and REDIS_TOKEN environment variables

+## Environment Variables Management with t3-env

+This project uses `t3-env` (`@t3-oss/env-nextjs`) to manage and validate environment variables for enhanced type safety and reliability.

+- A comprehensive schema for all required and optional environment variables is defined in `src/env.ts`.
+This schema uses Zod for validation.
+- To set up your local environment, copy the `.env.example` file to `.env.local` (or other relevant files like `.env.development.local`, `.env.production.local`).
+Then, fill in the necessary values according to the schema.
+- The application is configured to validate these environment variables at build time and runtime.
+If any required variables are missing or do not conform to the defined schema (e.g., incorrect type, malformed URL), an error will be thrown, preventing unexpected behavior.
+- If you need to skip environment variable validation for specific scenarios (e.g., during Docker builds or in certain CI environments), you can do so by setting the `SKIP_ENV_VALIDATION=true` environment variable.

+This approach ensures that the application runs with a predictable and validated set of environment variables, reducing runtime errors and improving the development workflow.